aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 When the AJAX call successfully returns a list of matching users, we want to display those results in the `ul.users`.
-* Write a method `UsersSearch#renderResults` for your AJAX success handler.
+Write a method `UsersSearch#renderResults` for your AJAX success handler.
+It should:
-* Empty out `ul.users`.
+* Empty out `ul.users` and iterate through the fetched array of users.
-* Iterate through the fetched array of users and for each result, use jQuery to build an `li` containing an anchor tag linking to the user.
+* For each result, use jQuery to build an `li` containing an anchor tag linking to the user.
 * Use the jQuery `append` method to add each result to the `ul`.

 **Test your code**: Check that you can now interactively search users.